carsonwlee/HJ_Lift_Calculator/README.md

 - Calculate Minimum Flying Speed based on landing weight
 - Determine VREF (Reference Speed) for approach
 - Account for additional speed a pilot may add to VREF
+- Calculate and display Angle of Attack at different speeds
-- Visualize lift increases through an interactive chart
+- Visualize lift increases through an interactive bar chart
 - Real-time calculations and updates

 ## How It Works